Building Community Resilience

 Thailand

 Thailand’s diverse geography contributes to its multifaceted disaster risk profile.
 The country experiences annual monsoon rains, resulting in flooding, especially in the central plains and northern regions.
-Thailand is also prone to tropical storms an
+Thailand is also prone to tropical storms and cyclones during the monsoon season, which can bring destructive winds and heavy rainfall.

 15 Oct 2023